• Skip to main content

 Every Senior Pastor should get away from his church for more than ten consecutive days every summer.

-It might not be practical, but it’s a wise decision for the long haul.
+It doesn’t seem practical, but it’s a wise decision for your healthy life and church.

 Why Pastors Should Get Away this Summer